gjcarneiro/yacron/README.rst

-Both `stdout` and `stderr` stream lines are by default prefixed with ``[{job_name} {stream_name}]``, i.e. ``[test-01 stdout]``, if for any reason you need to change this, provide the option ``streamPrefix`` with your own custom string.
+Both `stdout` and `stderr` stream lines are by default prefixed with ``[{job_name} {stream_name}]``, i.e. ``[test-01 stdout]``, if for any reason you need to change this, provide the option ``streamPrefix`` (new in version 0.16) with your own custom string.

 .. code-block:: yaml